Online Registration: Opens April 1st

-Fourteen years ago, the Civilian Marksmanship Program (CMP) inaugurated the John C. Garand Match and, with it, an exciting new concept in target competition.
+Nineteen years ago, the Civilian Marksmanship Program (CMP) inaugurated the John C. Garand Match and, with it, an exciting new concept in target competition.
 The Garand Match is a unique competition where shooters fire older "as-issued" military rifles over a course of fire that makes target shooting attractive to the average shooter.
 The availability of surplus M1 and other older military rifle make target shooting accessible to thousands of shooters, many of whom do not participate in traditional target competitions.
 The Garand Match allows shooters to reenact military and marksmanship history and features camaraderie and a relaxed, fun-filled, yet challenging experience.

-Vintage Sniper Rifle Match – 17 July 2015
+Vintage Sniper Rifle Match – friday, 3 august 2018

 The Vintage Sniper Team Match is designed to reproduce the conditions under which skilled long range military snipers operated.
 Two riflemen work together as a team.
 During the match, each team member functions alternately as a shooter or a spotter.
 After one team member finishes firing, they switch roles and the other team member fires.
 Firing is done at distances of 300 and 600 yards from the prone position.
 Shooters may use either a sling or sand bag support, but not both.
 Wind doping is critical and firing must be done quickly; targets are exposed for each shot for only 20 seconds and then withdrawn for 20 seconds.

 M1 Garand/M1903 Rifle Maintenance Class

 CMP armorers will present the two-hour clinic on the disassembly, assembly and maintenance of M1 Garand and M1903 Springfield rifles.
 Special attention will be given to accurizing steps that can be taken with these rifles and still keep them legal for firing in CMP sanctioned As-Issued Military Rifle Matches.

-For more information on the National CMP Games Events, view the Official Match Program or contact the CMP Competitions Department at [email protected] or (419) 635-2141, ext.
-1106 or 1114.
+For more information on the National CMP Games Events, contact the CMP Competitions Department at [email protected] or (419) 635-2141, ext.
+706 or 714.

-|While CMP policy prohibits endorsement of any company product or service, we would like to recognize the following companies that will award their own separate products to the top shooters of the 2014 National Matches.|
+|While CMP policy prohibits endorsement of any company product or service, we would like to recognize the following companies that will award their own separate products to the top shooters of the 2018 National Matches.